ashleychari/abcd_sex_pfn_replication/index.md

   qsub -l h_vmem=25G,s_vmem=25G /cbica/projects/ash_pfn_sex_diff_abcd/dropbox/run_univariate_replication.sh
   ```

-  5. Once the gams models have been run, create the unthresholded absolute sum map from the results using the [write_effect_map_abs_sum.py](https://github.com/ashleychari/abcd_sex_pfn_replication/blob/main/univariate_analysis/workbench%20setup%20scripts/write_effect_map_abs_sum.py) script.
+  5. Once the gams models have been run, create the unthresholded absolute sum map in Figure 2D from the results using the [write_effect_map_abs_sum.py](https://github.com/ashleychari/abcd_sex_pfn_replication/blob/main/univariate_analysis/workbench%20setup%20scripts/write_effect_map_abs_sum.py) script.
 You'll need to change the arguments in the two function calls in the main execution block of the script.

   6. Convert the file obtained from the previous step into a CIFTI format to be loaded into workbench to create the brain maps seen in Figure 2 by using the [write_effect_map_to_cifti.py](https://github.com/ashleychari/abcd_sex_pfn_replication/blob/main/univariate_analysis/workbench%20setup%20scripts/write_effect_map_to_cifti.py).